projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 :numref:`kernel-virtio-framework` below.

-Generally VBS-K provides acceleration towards performance critical devices emulated by VBS-U modules by handling the “data plane” of the devices directly in the kernel.
+Generally VBS-K provides acceleration towards performance critical devices emulated by VBS-U modules by handling the "data plane" of the devices directly in the kernel.
 When VBS-K is enabled for certain devices, the kernel-land vring service API helpers, instead of the user-land helpers, are used to access the virtqueues shared by the FE